 To understand this warning, we need to understand what are DTS and PTS values first.
-When a player or a software tries to decode and play the video, both audio and video streams have information about how fast and when you are supposed to play them inside of them.
+When a player or software tries to decode and play the video, both audio and video streams have information about how fast and when you are supposed to play them inside of them.
 Audio streams have a sample rate, and video streams have a frame-per-second value.
-However, if we simply synced the video by just counting frames and multiplying by frame rate, there is a chance that it will go out of sync with the audio.
+However, if we simply synced the video by counting frames and multiplying by frame rate, there is a chance that it will go out of sync with the audio.

 Let’s explore the ideas behind PTS (Presentation Timestamp) and DTS (Decoding Timestamp) and how important they are to video playback.
 Comprehending these timestamps is essential to understanding the alert and guaranteeing that transcoding and video playing function properly.

 Two important timestamps connected to video frames are the DTS (Decoding Timestamp) and PTS (Presentation Timestamp).
 They are essential in guaranteeing that the audio and video streams are correctly synced when being played back.